AlphaTheDev00/AlphaTheDev00.github.io/README.md

 ## 🔎 About Me

-- 🎓 Graduate of General Assembly’s Software Engineering Immersive (2025)
+- 🎓 Graduate of General Assembly's Software Engineering Immersive (2025)
 - 💼 Former UI Designer & Web Integrator with 7+ years in creative industries
 - 🧠 Passionate about clean code, intuitive interfaces, and solving real-world problems
 - 🌍 Based in Scotland